-Originally developed at Yahoo based on Google’s paper, Hadoop is a framework for large-scale data processing.
+Originally developed at Yahoo and based on Google’s paper, Hadoop is a framework for large-scale data processing.
 Researchers can experiment with our Hadoop infrastructure to become familiar with big data techniques.

 GPU Computing: Scientific computing on graphics cards can unlock even greater amounts of parallelism from code.
 GPU nodes on Midway each have 4 Nvidia K80 accelerator cards and are integrated in the Infiniband network.